-- (A) The Department shall provide to the Contractor an Eligibility Transmission which is an electronic file that includes data on individuals the Department certifies as being Medicaid-eligible and who have been enrolled in the Contractor's Health Plan.
-The Eligibility Transmission will include new Enrollees, reinstated Enrollees, retroactive Enrollees, terminated Enrollees and Enrollees whose eligibility information results in a change to a critical field. - (B) The Eligibility Transmission will be in accordance with the Utah Health Information Network (UHIN) standard.
-The Contractor shall have the ability to receive and process the Eligibility Transmission. - (C) Critical fields found in the Eligibility Transmission shall include:
+- (A) The Department shall provide to the Contractor an Eligibility Transmission which is an electronic file that includes data on individuals the Department certifies as being CHIP-eligible and who have been enrolled in the Contractor's Health Plan.
+The Eligibility Transmission will include new Enrollees, reinstated Enrollees, retroactive Enrollees, terminated Enrollees and Enrollees whose eligibility information results in a change to a critical field.

+- (B) The Eligibility Transmission will be in accordance with the Utah Health Information Network (UHIN) standard.
+The Contractor shall have the ability to receive and process the Eligibility Transmission.

+- (C) Critical fields found in the Eligibility Transmission shall include:

+- (1) Enrollee's case number;

+- (2) case name;

+- (3) eREP identification number;

+- (4) name;

+- (5) date of birth;

+- (6) date of death;

+- (7) social security number;

+- (8) gender;

+- (9) prevalent language;

+- (10) race;

+- (11) Capitation Rate Cell;

+- (12) pregnancy indicator;

+- (13) copayment/coinsurance indicators;

+- (14) eligibility start date;

+- (15) TPL coverage;

+- (16) county;

+- (17) address; and

-- (1) Enrollee's case number; (2) case name; (3) eREP identification number; (4) name; (5) date of birth; (6) date of death; (7) social security number; (8) gender; (9) prevalent language; (10) race; (11) Capitation Rate Cell; (12) pregnancy indicator; (13) copayment/coinsurance indicators; (14) eligibility start date; (15) TPL coverage; (16) county; (17) address; (18) phone number; and - (19) if applicable, the Enrollee's Provider under the Restriction Program. - (D) The appearance of an individual's name on the Eligibility Transmission, other than a deleted Enrollee, shall be evidence to the Contractor that the Department has determined that the individual is enrolled in the Contractor's Health Plan and qualifies for Medical Assistance under Title XIX of the Social Security Act. - (E) In addition to the monthly Eligibility Transmissions, the Department shall send daily Eligibility Transmissions to report changes to the Contractor.
+- (18) phone number.

+- (D) The appearance of an individual's name on the Eligibility Transmission, other than a deleted Enrollee, shall be evidence to the Contractor that the Department has determined that the individual is enrolled in the Contractor's Health Plan and qualifies for Medical Assistance under Title XIX of the Social Security Act.